-The Eastern North Pacific stock of gray whales has been increasing in recent years while being subjected to known harvests.
-Based on currently available data, the estimated annual level of human-caused mortality and serious injury (130.4), which includes mortalities from commercial fisheries (7.4), Russian harvest (122), and ship strikes (1), does not exceed the PBR (442).
-Therefore, the Eastern North Pacific stock of gray whales is not classified as a strategic stock.
-In 1994 this stock was removed from the List of Endangered and Threatened Wildlife (the List), as it was no longer considered endangered or threatened under the Endangered Species Act (ESA).
+In 1994, due to steady increases in population abundance, the eastern North Pacific stock of gray whales was removed from the List of Endangered and Threatened Wildlife (the List), as it was no longer considered endangered or threatened under the Endangered Species Act (ESA).
 As required by the ESA, NMFS monitored the status of this stock for 5 years following delisting.
 A workshop convened by NMFS on 16-17 March 1999 at the AFSC's National Marine Mammal Laboratory in Seattle, WA, reviewed the status of the stock based on research conducted during the 5-year period following delisting.
 Invited workshop participants determined that the stock was neither in danger of extinction, nor likely to become endangered within the foreseeable future, therefore there was no apparent reason to reverse the previous decision to remove this stock from the List (Rugh et al. 1999).
 This recommendation was subsequently adopted by NMFS.